 Building a Culture of Coaching to Create Agile Teams

 More than 40 years of research substantiates that coaching an employee to success starts from the first interview through to the last day of employment.
-As a consulting organization we always ask ourselves and our clients we advise on any number of issues, “Is it that you don’t know how or that you aren’t committed to it?”
+As a consulting organization, we always ask ourselves and our clients we advise on any number of issues, “Is it that you don’t know how or that you aren’t committed to it?”
 The good news is both are easily solved.
-We have developed a process for employee recruitment, education and retention that has proven to improve employee performance which is good for the entire team.
+We have developed a process for employee recruitment, education and retention that is proven to improve employee performance, which is good for the entire team.

-Using this powerful tool, the manager and team member discover how to bring a deeper understanding of their internal potential and committing to strategies and tactics to build agility.
-By discovering the instinctive mindsets that shape their response and interactions, the team member finds their own opportunities to stretch into social, emotional and workplace situations.
+Using this powerful tool, the manager and team members discover how to bring a deeper understanding of their internal potential and commit to strategies and tactics to build agility.
+By discovering the instinctive mindsets that shape their response and interactions, the team member finds their own opportunities to stretch into social, emotional, and workplace situations.

-Using DiSC Agile EQ™ the manager and the team member set specific mindset and tactical, job related goals to ensure a path forward.
+Using DiSC Agile EQ™, the manager and the team member set specific mindset and tactical, job-related goals to ensure a path forward.
 Poor performance can always be summed up with the two qualifiers previously discussed – they do not know how, or they are not committed.
-Both start with mindset.
-Goal setting is always intended to change performance, but without a mind shift setting goals will not have the desired outcome.
+Both start with the mindset.
+Goal setting is always intended to change performance, but without a mind shift, setting goals will not have the desired outcome.

 The greatest indicator of future success depends on alignment.
 Self-alignment is the first step.
 If an employee is not self-aligned, over time their commitment will wane.
 First, the most important thing a manager can do is discover the seed within the employee that motivates them to show up to do their work.
 Secondly, the manager should work with the employee to set practical tactical goals that will help support the individual’s pursuit of self-actualization and mastery in life and at work.
 Using this method, the employee self directs and changes behavior and performance.

-- Establish a culture of coaching.
-Many organizations use “huddles” and team meetings that are task driven and ignore the importance of mentoring.
+Many organizations use “huddles” and team meetings that are task-driven and ignore the importance of mentoring.
 75% of millennials surveyed report that mentoring is more important to them than the salary they will collect.
-Companies who give lip service to mentoring but fail to follow through will experience higher non-performance, higher turnover rates, and lower profitability.
+Companies that give lip service to mentoring but fail to follow through will experience higher non-performance, higher turnover rates, and lower profitability.

-- Be direct.
-Use the DiSC Agile EQ™ to use straight forward conversation to address the specific topics.
-Use specific observable behavior that employee self identifies with your help.
-Remember we are focused on the behavior that keeps them form staying committed.
+Use the DiSC Agile EQ™ to use straightforward conversation to address specific topics.
+Use specific observable behavior that the employee self-identifies with your help.
+Remember we are focused on the behavior that keeps them from staying committed.

-- Keep the employee self-aligned and team aligned.
-Remind them about the commitments they made to the team which support their personal goals.
-This method keeps the solution with the employee which is the difference between long term success and failure.
+Remind employees about the commitments they made to the team, which support their personal goals.
+This method keeps the solution with the employee, which is the difference between long-term success and failure.

-- What if?
+What if?
 Discuss with the employee the outcome of 100% pass/fail.
-This step is the one we find managers struggling with the most and is as critical to the success of the employee as all other steps.
+This step is the one we find managers struggling with the most, and it is as critical to the success of the employee as all the other steps.

-- Set up a follow-up date.
+Always remember to set up a follow-up date, for everything.
 This step ensures that the manager and employee are working together toward a solid plan for optimal performance.
 It also keeps both parties motivated to move forward and involved and excited about the process.
 Make follow-ups a priority.

-- Find the confidence within the employee.
 It is not enough that you believe in the team member.
 You must find the belief within them.
 This is not as difficult as it might seem.
 Over 30 years of managerial experience has taught me that everything that anyone needs to know to improve their situation is within them.
-The key difference between those who succeed and those that fail is a coach or mentor who is willing to help them uncover the greatness within.
+The key difference between those who succeed and those who fail is a coach or mentor who is willing to help them uncover the greatness within.